uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 Depends
 ^^^^^^^

-When the app or accessory is installed for this role, the field ``depends`` identifies required packages.
+When the app or accessory is deployed for this role, the field ``depends`` identifies required packages.
 Often, these dependencies could also be listed in the package's :term:`PKGBUILD` file, but this additional field allows the declaration of dependencies that are only required if this role is used.